-In medieval times, it was bad luck to take sprigs of hawthorn blossom indoors – it foretold a death in the household.
-We now know that chemicals in the scent of the hawthorn are also present in decaying corpses – perhaps the reason this myth began.
+In medieval times it was bad luck to take sprigs of hawthorn blossom indoors as it foretold a death in the household.
+We now know that chemicals in the scent of the hawthorn are present in decaying corpses, perhaps the reason for this myth.

 About Kew's common hawthorn

 Each year, scientists monitor a group of plants called the 'Kew 100'.
 This means recording the flowering dates of 100 native and exotic plants and monitoring trends over time.
 Hawthorn is included in the Kew 100 and has recently shown signs of change, along with daffodils (Narcissus pseudonarcissus).
 Since the 1980s the flowering date appears to have moved earlier in the year, suggesting earlier springs, a potential signifier of climate change.

 - The strong thorns that you can see on each branch are in fact modified branches themselves.
 These thorns appear mostly on younger branches.

 - Hawthorn bark is dull brown with vertical orange cracks.